Michigan in Brief

 About 50 percent of the state's land is covered with 19.3 million acres of forests, of which the most common types are maple-beech, aspen-birch, oak-hickory, elm-ash-soft maple and pine (DNR 2008 Michigan Forest Health Highlights, Michigan State University).
 Michigan ranks fifth nationally in timberland - forest lands capable of producing commercial timber, which accounts for 18.6 million acres of the state's forest land (USDA Forest Service).
 Hardwoods make up 72 percent of Michigan's timberland, and maple is the predominant hardwood species.
 From an economic perspective, forest-related industries, manufacturing, recreation and tourism support 200,000 jobs statewide and contribute about $12 billion annually to the state's economy.
 Additionally, forests contribute to Michigan's clean air and water, and limit soil erosion.

 Because of its Great Lakes location and large number of lakes and streams, Michigan has an abundance of fish.
-Of the approximately 154 species of fish in Michigan, about 30 species are pursued for sport (Fish of Michigan Field Guide).
-Lake trout and whitefish were important food for early Native Americans.
-Brook, brown and rainbow trout are popular game fish.
-After being introduced, coho and
+Of the 154 species of fish in Michigan, about 30 species are pursued for sport.
+Lake trout and whitefish were important food sources for early Native Americans, and continue to be an important fishery today.
+Brook, brown and rainbow trout are popular game fish along with Coho, Chinook and Atlantic salmon, walleye, northern pike and bass.

 Michigan's educational system dates back to its first Constitution, which provided for a superintendent to develop a state system of public education.
 That system of primary grades, grammar schools, high schools and state universities continues in Michigan education.